aphrc-dswb/.github/profile/README.md

 # Hello👋, this is The Data Science Without Borders (DSWB) Project

-We are a project by the APHRC, short for African Population and Health Research Center.
-We all call it APHRC, so feel free to just stick to that.
+This is the Data Science Without Borders Project GitHub organisation.

-Now that you are here, here are a few things to note so you know you're on the right track.
+Welcome!
+Now that you are here, here are a few things to note so you know you are on the right track.

 **Your Checklist:**